Table of Contents

 If your excuse to drift away from data analytics is your start-up status, smile.
 Small businesses are leveraging data analytics and its benefits to scale to levels they’ve only envisioned on paper.
 Since data is the new business fuel, it’s only wise to take some time to learn, internalise, and employ what data and analytics have in store for budding organisations and businesses.

 Today, data science analytics is an essential business tool.
-Advanced computing and Internet of things (IoT) now enable businesses to leverage various metrics.
+Advanced computing and the Internet of things (IoT) now enable businesses to leverage various metrics.
 There are many facets to understanding data analytics.
 Where can you start?

 What is Data?

 A simple definition of data is raw information.
 Business and consumer activities online and offline amount to business data.
 A specific definition points to data being demographic info, behaviour, trends, personal attributes, and business-to-customer interactions.
 Some big corporations gather data on the most unassuming activities online and leverage it to optimise delivery.

 - Structured data is highly defined in a way that makes it easily searchable.
 It’s stored in relational databases.
 Examples of structured data include addresses, names, dates, credit card details or stocks, and geolocation information.

 - Unstructured data has no pre-defined format.
 It’s stored in its native format and it’s only processed when the need to use it arises.
 Examples include videos, email, webpages, social media posts, presentations, chats, IoT data, photos, and audio files, among others.
 There’s no sin in using quantitative and qualitative data to describe the above.
 But, before we digress, let’s go back to data analytics.

 You, like many other business owners, keep asking, “How can I derive real business value from the massive data clusters?”
 The solution lies in data mining.
 What does it entail?
 Data mining is the technical process of sifting through, sorting, classifying, and organising datasets.
 Think of it as organising a huge store such that your customers and agents can point out a specific product instantly.